RustyRoad/RustyRoad/README.md

 ## 💡 Idea / Solution <a name = "idea"></a>

-Rusty Road is a framework written in Rust that is based on Ruby on Rocket.
-It is designed to provide the familiar conventions and ease of use of Ruby on Rocket, while also taking advantage of the performance and efficiency of Rust.
+Rusty Road is a framework written in Rust that is based on Ruby on Rails.
+It is designed to provide the familiar conventions and ease of use of Ruby on Rails, while also taking advantage of the performance and efficiency of Rust.

 ## :dog: What is Rusty Road <a name = "Rusty_Rocket"></a>

-Rusty Road is a framework written in Rust that is based on Ruby on Rocket.
-It is designed to provide the familiar conventions and ease of use of Ruby on Rocket, while also taking advantage of the performance and efficiency of Rust.
+Rusty Road is a framework written in Rust that is based on Ruby on Rails.
+It is designed to provide the familiar conventions and ease of use of Ruby on Rails, while also taking advantage of the performance and efficiency of Rust.

 Rusty Road is intended to offer developers a powerful and reliable platform for building web applications using Rust, and its name incorporates a rust-themed crab pun in a playful and memorable way.